binod1023/Covid-19-Data-Analysis/README.md

 # Covid-Cases-Analysis
-This project has analysis of covid-19 cases, death, and vaccination
+# Outline of the Analysis
+Covid cases around the world
+Covid death around the world and in USA
+Covid vaccination around the world